 Samburger and Flies

-The sun came off the horizon steaming like a fresh pile of dog shit.
+The sun came off the horizon steaming like a fresh pile of dog poop unicorns and rainbows.

 Maddie wiped her brow, grit from dirt that clung to the hair on her forearm